SethHWeidman/ai_computing/README.md

 > Capability 8.9".
 See [NVIDIA's CUDA GPU list](https://developer.nvidia.com/cuda-gpus).
 Modify
 > these flags if using a GPU other than an L4.

-Then run `./vector_add` to see the agreement between the CPU/GPU results plus the measured performance, e.g.:
+Then run `./vector_add` (from the `./vector_add` directory) to see the agreement between the CPU/GPU results plus the measured performance, e.g.:

 ```
 Max error vs 3.0f = 0.000000